kuty007/Ex3-OOP/README.md

 to find a result to tsp problem and get it paint put in 2 nodes and press than find tsp button

-# if all the explantion above did not helped you enough, you can look at this video to check out how it works:
+# If all the explantion above did not helped you enough, you can look at this video to check out how it works: